Sergio-Source-code/Talk-to-a-folder/README.md

 MVP app to chat with the contents of a Google Drive folder or document.

 ## Setup

+1. Replace variables in `.env` with API keys.

-1. Install dependencies (optional):
+2. Install dependencies (optional):
 	```
 	npm install
  	```
-1. Start the dev server:
+3. Start the dev server:
 	```
 	npm run dev
 	```
-2. Open [http://localhost:5173](http://localhost:5173) in your browser.
+4. Open [http://localhost:5173](http://localhost:5173) in your browser.
-3. Log in with Google.
+5. Log in with Google.
-4. Paste a Google Drive folder link or Google Doc link.
+6. Paste a Google Drive folder link or Google Doc link.
-5. Start chatting!
+7. Start chatting!

 Prompt suggestions:
 * Summarize file _ for me?